HTTP API

 Template storage

-For Carbone Cloud, the template storage retention behave differently based on the API key:
+For Carbone Cloud, the template storage retention behaves differently based on the API key:

 Learn more about your template storage on the help center.